-The Python Software Foundation welcomes grant proposals for projects related to the development of Python, Python-related technology, and educational resources.
-If you have questions about the Grants program, please read the FAQ and then direct questions to email@example.com.
+The Python Software Foundation welcomes grant proposals for projects related to the development of Python, Python-related technology, educational programs and resources.
+If you have questions about the Grants program, please read the FAQ and then direct questions to firstname.lastname@example.org.

 Grant awards are typically announced to the public through the Python Software Foundation News blog.
 You can also find historical grant approvals in the Python Software Foundation Resolutions of the Board of Directors.